freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/06/2023 Richard Heart is only giving updates because he's been pressured by Jack "the vampire" Levin to do so.

 + 01/29/2023 Jack Levin launched an L1 before Richard Heart.

 + 01/17/2023 Jack Levin will launch an L1 before Richard Heart.